 It may take one month or so before you can learn how to bake.
 Make sure you’ll get a certificate after the training to show as proof to your customers.
-This will attract more customers because certificates from formal trainings vouch your familiarity with the business.
+This will attract more customers because certificates from formal training vouch for your familiarity with the business.

 Furthermore, develop your products that are appealing to your target market.
-You can research the best-selling baked products of other shops to see if it will work for you.
+You can research the best-selling baked products of other shops to see if they will work for you.